nmonath/NLPProject/README.md

 ```
 $ easy_install enum
 ```
-As well as the Genism package, which can be done with the command:
+As well as the Gensim package, which can be done with the command:
 ```
 $ easy_install -U gensim
 ```

+Gensim provides an interface with Word2Vec in Python.

+Finally, to perform the Fuzzy Clustering experiments.
+You'll need to download and install _peach_.
+You can download it from here: https://code.google.com/p/peach/ Just unzip the directory and place in the folder containing your Python libraries.

 # Using Features.py